hiso-nz/nzhts/IG publisher validation/Data standards workshop guidance/Overview.md

 ## The FHIR Terminology Ecosystem Framework

-The FHIR Terminology Ecosystem provides a standard way for the IG Publisher to discover which FHIR terminology server can validate, expand, or analyze codes from a given CodeSystem or ValueSet.
-Instead of relying on a single central server, the ecosystem allows many terminology servers, each responsible for different content, to register in a shared registry.
+The FHIR Terminology Ecosystem provides a standard way for the HL7 FHIR IG Publisher to discover which FHIR terminology server can validate, expand, or analyze codes from a given CodeSystem or ValueSet.

+Instead of relying on a single central server, the ecosystem allows many terminology servers, each responsible for local content, to register in a shared registry.
 A coordination server regularly scans these servers and catalogs which ones support which terminologies, and whether they are considered authoritative sources.

 When the IG Publisher needs to validate codes, it queries the coordination server, which responds with the best server(s) to use for the specific terminology and version required.
-If a server is marked as authoritative for a CodeSystem it is the server used to validate codes from that system.
+If a server is marked as authoritative for a CodeSystem, it is the server used to validate codes from that system.
 This approach decentralizes terminology management so that tx.fhir.org does not need to know about all of the details of regionalised/localised terminology, to allow it to be validated via the IG publisher.

 ### Coordination server background processes to scan registry

-Note that currently the tx server registry is manually updated by contributors adding their servers and HL7 (Mostly Grahame managing/approving)
+The diagrams below sumamrise the processes described in the [ecosystem documentation](https://hl7.org/fhir/uv/tx-ecosystem/ecosystem.html).
+Note that currently the tx server registry is manually updated to add servers by contributors adding their own and HL7 (Mostly Grahame managing/approving).

 ```mermaid
 sequenceDiagram